grplyler/mkab/README.md

 ## Todo

-* [] Add support for AWS Polly
+- [] Add support for AWS Polly
-* [] Add more convient way to manage API config
+- [] Add more convient way to manage API config
+- [] Add support for ssml for more control of voicing synthesis
-* [] Add additional features to the command line interface
+- [] Add additional features to the command line interface
+- [] Add more advanced text sanitization algorithms
-* [] Create a web interface
+- [] Create a web interface
-* [] Deploy as a service there users can buy tokens that let them generate audiobooks instead of having to have an AWS or GCP API key
+- [] Deploy as a service there users can buy tokens that let them generate audiobooks instead of having to have an AWS or GCP API key

 ## License